 How Do I Know if a Ticket Will Go On My CVOR?

 Professional truck drivers have to be incredibly careful of their driving record.
 A conviction can mean being terminated from their current employment as well as not being employable in the industry.
-Usually a regular driver only has to worry about what court penalties, licencing problems, and insurance consequences will be involved in a conviction.
+Usually a regular driver only has to worry about what court penalties, licensing problems, and insurance consequences will be involved in a conviction.
 A commercial motor vehicle driver however also has to worry about any CVOR points that may be involved.
 Those CVOR points could be applied either to the driver or to the driver’s employer depending who the CVOR belongs to.

 So, how can you tell if your ticket or summons will also impact the CVOR history?